Demyelination occurs when the protective layer of nerve cells, known as myelin, is damaged.

 There are many different types of demyelinating diseases.
 The diagnosis varies from one disorder to another.

 The term multiple sclerosis means “many scars.”
-It refers to areas of the brain and spinal cord where myelin has been lost , leaving hardened scars that may appear at different times and in different places.
+It refers to areas of the brain and spinal cord where myelin has been lost, leaving hardened scars that may appear at different times and in other places.

-Unfortunately, there is currently no cure for MS, but many of the symptoms can be treated.
+Unfortunately, there is no cure for MS, but many of the symptoms can be treated.

-There are medications available to treat MS relapses and control symptoms, which are usually taken orally or by injection.
+There are medications available to treat MS relapses and control symptoms, usually taken orally or by injection.

 MS is more common among women than among men.
-In fact, approximately three women and two men suffer from this particular demyelinating disease.
+Approximately three women and two men suffer from this particular demyelinating disease.

 Although MS is not hereditary, some doctors believe that genes can make some people more susceptible to the disease than others.

-Optic neuritis is another type of demyelinating disease that can arise from multiple sclerosis.
+Optic neuritis is another demyelinating disease that can arise from multiple sclerosis.

 This condition is more common among people between 20 and 40 years old.
-Its most common symptoms are pain with eye movement, loss of vision or loss of vision of colors.
+Its most common symptoms are pain with eye movement, vision loss, or loss of sight of colors.

 Optic neuromyelitis, or Devic’s disease, occurs when the immune system attacks and destroys myelin, causing pain in the spine and extremities and causing problems in the bladder and bowel.

 Optic neuromyelitis can sometimes cause death if a person’s breathing is affected.
-It is likely that the initial attack of optic neuromyelitis is treated with corticosteroids.
-Medicines that suppress the immune system, called immunosuppressants , can be used to prevent further attacks.
+The initial attack of optic neuromyelitis is likely to be treated with corticosteroids.
+Medicines that suppress the immune system, called immunosuppressants, can be used to prevent further attacks.

-For people who do not respond to corticosteroids, doctors may recommend plasma exchange therapy.
-This procedure involves replacing the plasma (the fluid in which blood cells and antibodies travel) with special fluids.
+Doctors may recommend plasma exchange therapy for people who do not respond to corticosteroids.
+This procedure replaces the plasma (the fluid in which blood cells and antibodies travel) with special liquids.